-You can contact the Commission des droits de la personne et des droits de la jeunesse (Human Rights Commission) at 1-800-361-6477.
+You can contact the Commission des droits de la personne et des droits de la jeunesse (human rights and youth rights commission) at 1-800-361-6477.
 The Commission is an organization that makes sure the protections in the Quebec Charter of Human Rights and Freedoms are respected.
 The services of the Commission are free.

 The Commission has a special team dealing with exploitation of the elderly, so ask to speak to a member of this team.

 If you are a relative, friend, neighbour, volunteer or someone else who knows the elderly person, you should know that you don’t need the victim’s consent to alert the Commission.

 If it appears there has been exploitation, the Commission will investigate the situation.
 This investigation involves speaking to the people involved to get their versions of the facts.